aghosal89/Frechet_SingleIndex/Mortality_analysis/Readme.md

 Outputs: This script does not produce outputs to be saved for further use.
 It is used to compute the numbers in table 5 of the paper.

-8) To generate the figures 4 - 7 in the paper run the codes in the script 'Plots.R'.
+8) To generate the figures 4 - 7 in the paper run the codes in the script 'Plots_new.R'.
 The following are the inputs:

     a) density_all.csv